Ritik0109/spark-architecture-notes/README.md

 Spark SQL uses the Catalyst optimizer to optimize structured queries expressed in SQL or via the DataFrame/Dataset APIs.
 When a query is submitted on the driver, Spark first creates an unresolved logical plan.
 The Analyzer then resolves references (columns, tables, functions, etc.) using the catalog to produce a resolved logical plan.

 Next, Spark applies rule-based optimizations to generate an optimized logical plan (such as predicate pushdown, projection pruning, and constant folding).
 Based on this optimized logical plan, Spark generates one or more physical plans.
 Using a combination of heuristics and an optional cost-based optimizer (when statistics are available), Spark selects the most efficient physical plan by considering factors like scans, shuffles, and execution cost.
-Finally, the selected physical plan is executed across the executors.
+Once the plan is finalized, Spark doesn't interpret it line-by-line like standard Python.
+Instead, it uses Whole-Stage Code Generation to compile the entire pipeline into optimized Java bytecode.

 ## Internals of Spark Architecture